-- Evaluate and assess a range of technology-based learning models and integrate the use of effective technologies in supporting learner success. - Explore and extrapolate implications in the advancement of future technologies in education and training on a global basis. - Apply the skills and knowledge required in the use of multimedia applications in the development of training and learning activities. - Demonstrate professional communication skills in writing through organizing, thinking critically, and communicating ideas and information in documents, presentations, and publications. - Advance the body of knowledge through relevant, reflective, action-oriented research and scholarship.
+- Evaluate and apply current practices in course, program, and training development using effective instructional design and models supporting technology-based learning in various instructional situations. - Continue to renew and develop expertise in the field of instructional design technology demonstrated by effective written, spoken, and digital communication. - Evaluate and assess a range of technology-based learning models and integrate the use of effective technologies in supporting learner success. - Explore and extrapolate implications in the advancement of future technologies in education and training on a global basis. - Apply the skills and knowledge required in the use of multimedia applications in the development of training and learning activities. - Demonstrate professional communication skills in writing through organizing, thinking critically, and communicating ideas and information in documents, presentations, and publications. - Advance the body of knowledge through relevant, reflective, action-oriented research and scholarship.

-Master degree from an accredited institution.
+• Master degree from an accredited institution.